MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ## Providing feedback

-You can provide feedback for a suggestion by selecting **feedback** in the suggestion.
+You can provide feedback for a suggestion by selecting **Feedback** in the suggestion.
 If you send a thumbs down, you'll see less of that suggestion.
 Or you can always give us general feedback on anything with the **smiley face** icon at the upper-right of the Insights Add-in panel.

    ![inline suggestions feedback](../../Images/mya/use/insights-feedback.png)